 - Board member of the Public Interest Journalism Foundation.

-Philip is also a past-president of the Media Entertainment and Arts Alliance and is a Gold Honour Badge holder.
+Philip was also a past-president of the Media Entertainment and Arts Alliance and is a Gold Honour Badge holder.

-As Head of Journalism, Philip leads internal and external discussion on the future of journalism in the new era of media fragmentation; he encourages continuous improvement in curriculum development to reflect the changes that are occurring and to ensure courses remain relevant to students and staff.
-Student enrolments are continuing to increase at Monash, despite uncertainties in the broad media landscape.
-Philip sums up his view of the importance of journalism by encouraging students to ponder this question: “As a Monash Journalism graduate, you will inform and shape the future.
+As Head of Journalism, Philip took the lead on internal and external discussion on the future of journalism in the new era of media fragmentation; he encouraged continuous improvement in curriculum development to reflect the changes that are occurring and to ensure courses remain relevant to students and staff.
+Philip summed up his view of the importance of journalism by encouraging students to ponder this question: “As a Monash Journalism graduate, you will inform and shape the future.
 The only question is: what is the world you would like to create?”

-Since joining Monash, Philip’s has maintained his journalism practice while making significant contributions to the scholarly field of Journalism Studies.
+Subsequent to joining Monash, Philip maintained his journalism practice while making significant contributions to the scholarly field of Journalism Studies.

 - Popular media.
-Philip has been featured speaking on media and climate change, along with broader issues of the history of journalism and its future.
+Philip was featured speaking on media and climate change, along with broader issues of the history of journalism and its future.
 Outlets have included television, online and print publications.

 - International collaborations.
 He was the Monash coordinator of a world-first consortium of European and Australian universities collaborating to teach environmental reporting and promote staff and student mobility.
 The project was called the Global Environmental Journalism Initiative (GEJI) and Monash’s partner universities overseas have been in the UK, Denmark, Finland and Greece.

-- He has run workshops for journalists from nine Asian and Pacific countries on climate change coverage and constraints operating in their own countries.
+- He ran workshops for journalists from nine Asian and Pacific countries on climate change coverage and constraints operating in their own countries.

 - He ran workshops for Burmese journalists on how to cover democratic election campaigns.

 - Teaching collaborations.
-He has provided input into English language courses on the development of Australian environmentalism and media and climate change at universities in Denmark and Finland.
-He has also devised and managed online debates between students in Australian and Scandinavia on the subject: media coverage of climate change science.
+He provided input into English language courses on the development of Australian environmentalism and media and climate change at universities in Denmark and Finland.
+He also devised and managed online debates between students in Australian and Scandinavia on the subject: media coverage of climate change science.
 More than 200 students participated in these debates.
-He also assists students with opportunities for financially-supported student exchanges with partner universities (UK, Denmark, Finland and Greece).
+He assisted students with opportunities for financially-supported student exchanges with partner universities (UK, Denmark, Finland and Greece).

 - Curriculum Development.
-He has overseen the continuing and dynamic development of Monash’s Journalism curriculum, and devised and taught many of the units, always achieving very high student feedback scores.
+He oversaw the continuing and dynamic development of Monash’s Journalism curriculum, and devised and taught many of the units, always achieving very high student feedback scores.

 - Monash Media Lab.
 Philip oversaw the concept development and project management of the development of the state-of-the art teaching and learning facility.

 - Scholarly supervision.
-Since being at Monash Philip has achieved his own PhD and is currently joint supervisor of three PhD candidates.
+Philip achieved his own PhD while working at Monash and jointly supervised a number of PhD candidates.